DerGuteWolf/ui5-task-translationhub/README.md

           pt_BR: pt
 ```

 3. Add username (environment variable `UI5_TASK_TRANSLATIONHUB_USERNAME`) and password (environment variable `UI5_TASK_TRANSLATIONHUB_PASSWORD`) which should be used to access the Translation Hub API in in `$yourapp/.env` file.
 Add .env to your .gitignore file to make sure to never commit the credentials.
+If you have already a SAP Universal ID, pay attention to Note [3085908](https://launchpad.support.sap.com/#/notes/3085908) and use your account password and not your Universal ID password if they differ.

 ## How to obtain support
 In case you need any support, please create a GitHub issue.